Holidays

 Flowers

 The marine coastlines have a specific flora that grows only on the seashore and that is classified as protected.
-Cutting these plants may be worth €150,000 of fine for
+Cutting these plants may be worth €150,000 a fine for “harming the conservation of non-cultivated plant species”.

 Driftwood